stakater/kubestackplus-docs/content/for-developers/how-to-guides/remote-debugging/remote-debugging-dotnet.md

 ### Modifying Dockerfile to Install VSDBG for Remote Debugging

-To enable remote debugging for your .NET application in a container, you need to install vsdbg (Visual Studio Debugger) inside the container.
-Below is a step-by-step guide to updating your Dockerfile to include vsdbg.
+To enable remote debugging for your .NET application in a container, you need to install VSDBG (Visual Studio Debugger) inside the container.
+Below is a step-by-step guide to updating your Dockerfile to include VSDBG.

 #### Step 1: Identify Your Base Image